 Great Western actor

-He is aided by a young Mexican boy (Marc Cavell), who knows he is no coward, and by Beth Anders (beautiful Julia Adams), who comes round to that view.
+He is aided by a young Mexican boy (Marc Cavell), who knows Glenn is no coward (as if) and by Beth Anders (beautiful Julia Adams), who comes round to that view.
 Chill Wills, splendid as a one-armed town elder John Gage, also comes to see Glenn as heroic but only at the very end.

 At least someone believes Glenn isn't a coward